moglialu/ascii_elevation_profile/README.md

 This is WIP!

-It is code to create very simplified elevation profile out of a gpx-file.
+It is code to create a very simplified elevation profile out of a gpx-file.
 It only uses ascii charackters in on line.
 Each symbol represents roughly 250m in distance.
 A bigger symbol stands for higher elevation.
 It is not supposed to be exact but to give you a very rough idea of the ups and downs of a trail.
 For better and more beautiful elevation profiles i recommend outdooractive or komoot.
 Both are very good applications for planing a tour!